Celicath/GathererMod/README.md

 The main focus of The Gatherer is the Potion.
 She has a potion Sack which can hold 3 "lesser" potions.
 The contents of the sack are gone at the end of each combat, so it's better to use them all.
 Especially when there are powers that care about using potions.

-Other mechanics: Cards care about 2+ Cost cards, Unique cards, on-obtain effect card
+Other themes: Cards care about 2+ Cost cards, Unique cards, on-obtain effect card, relatively large deck with some control.

 * Requires ModTheSpire and BaseMod.
 * Also you need StSLib(https://github.com/kiooeht/StSLib/releases) to play this mod!